zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

   stack memory regions.

 * A **thread control block** for private kernel bookkeeping of the thread's metadata.
-This is an instance of type :c:type:`struct k_thread`.
+This is an instance of type :c:type:`k_thread`.

 * An **entry point function**, which is invoked when the thread is started.
   Up to 3 **argument values** can be passed to this function.